 VICE: Hey.
 Do you like having a girl's fingers in your butt?

 Straight Man Five: If you asked me that a few months ago, then no. But then it sort of accidentally happened one night; she was playing around the edges and then, y'know, oops, in it was!
 And yeah, it was weird but good.
 So it happened for the first time in your mid-twenties.
 Is that because you didn't want to do it, or because it'd never occurred to you?

 To be honest, probably because it feels like it shouldn't happen, like it's a bad thing.
 I'd do it to girls, but the other way around seems wrong.
 Or, at least, that's what I thought.
 I guess the idea made me feel really passive, like the sub.
 A little bitch.
 But now I've popped, I won't stop.

 But, for now, there's still a barrier straight men have to get over before they can admit they like a finger in the butt.
-Which is precisely why Amber Rose's tweet was the winner of Wednesday's beef – and from now until the inevitable "Is 2017 the Year of the Male Finger-Bang?" think-piece comes out, she'll have the power to silence a man as momentous as Kanye with the weight of a single yellow finger emoji.
+Which is precisely why Amber Rose's tweet was the winner of last night's beef—and from now until the inevitable "Is 2017 the Year of the Male Finger-Bang?" think-piece comes out, she'll have the power to silence a man as momentous as Kanye with the weight of a single yellow finger emoji.